Caribbean Adventure Sailing Holidays at Christmas

 Having checked out of the Grenadines at Union island, we’ll sail north again and let the yacht stretch her legs in the trade winds.
-It’s a good 75nm north back to Martinique, so a wonderful last day of sailing that will stretch past sunset and when we finally arrive in Marin, everyone will be glowing and ready for a wonderful evening ashore to celebrate the last night.
+It’s a good 75nm north back to St Lucia, so a wonderful last day of sailing that will stretch past sunset and when we finally arrive in Rodney Bay, everyone will be glowing and ready for a wonderful evening ashore to celebrate the last night.

 Day 15: Clean up and goodbyes